 “In order to promote healing and prevent disease, children’s hospitals should increase offerings of healthful, plant-based options that are popular with patients—like veggie chili and fruit smoothies,” says Susan Levin, M.S., R.D., director of nutrition education for the Physicians Committee.
 Ms. Levin is from Alabama, one of the states in the colon cancer corridor.

 Billboard advertisements are scheduled to go up Feb.
-6 near the Children’s Hospital of Alabama in Birmingham, Nationwide Children’s Hospital in Columbus, Ohio, and Batson Children’s Hospital in Jackson, Miss.
+6 near the Children’s Hospital of Alabama in Birmingham, Nationwide Children’s Hospital in Columbus, Ohio.
 The billboards are 10 feet tall and 22 feet wide.

 The Children’s Hospital at OU Medical Center in Oklahoma City and Monroe Carell Jr. Children’s Hospital in Nashville are targeted with bus shelter ads that are 6 feet tall and 4 feet wide.
 In addition, the 60 buses in Nashville’s fleet all display bus interior advertisements.
 In Little Rock, the 44 available buses display interior advertisements highlighting #HazardousHotDogs at Arkansas Children’s Hospital.
 The #HazardousHotDogs advertisements will remain posted until March 5, 2017.